19hours/sg-statutes/Acts/Central Provident Fund Act.md

 27L\.—(1) Every relevant member shall pay a premium of such amount as the Minister may determine, and the Minister may determine different premiums for different classes of relevant members.

-(1A) Where a relevant member has been issued an annuity plan before the relevant month applicable to him, he shall, unless the Board determines otherwise, pay an additional premium, within that month or such period after that month as the Board may determine, of such amount as the Minister may determine, and the Minister may determine different additional premiums for different classes of relevant members.
+(1A) Where a relevant member has been issued an annuity plan before such time as may be prescribed in the relevant regulations, he shall, if required by the Board, pay one or more additional premiums, each within such time as the Board may determine and of such amount as the Minister may determine, and the Minister may determine different additional premiums for different classes of relevant members.

+[Act 23 of 2012 wef 01/01/2013]

 (2) Notwithstanding anything in this Act, the Board shall be entitled to deduct the whole or any part of the premium payable by a relevant member from the amount standing to his credit in his retirement account.